swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 Specifying `duration` or `interval` directly on either new `confirmation` function will override any value provided by the relevant trait.
-Additionally, when multiple of these configuration traits are specified, the innermost or last trait will be applied.
+Additionally, when multiple of these configuration traits with matching stop conditions are specified, the innermost or last trait will be applied.
+When no trait with a matching stop condition is found and no `duration` or `interval` values are specified at the callsite, then the Testing library will use some default values.

-### Default Polling Configuration

-For all polling confirmations, the Testing library will default `duration` to 1 second, and `interval` to 1 millisecond.

 ### Platform Availability

 Polling confirmations will not be available on platforms that do not support Swift Concurrency.

+Polling confirmations will also not be available on platforms that do not have the `Clock`, `Duration`, and related types.
+For Apple platforms, this requires macOS 13.0, iOS 16.0, watchOS 9.0, tvOS 16.0 and visionOS 1.0.

 ### Duration and Concurrent Execution